Molham-Talal/Handwritten-Digits-MNIST/README.md

 # Handwritten-Digits-MNIST
-Keras model using MNIST dataset
+A very simple Keras model trained on handwritten digits of the MNIST dataset